List of TGV accidents: 21 December 1993: High-speed derailment

-This was probably the most spectacular accident involving a TGV, and set a record for the world's fastest derailment.
+The incident set a record for the world's fastest derailment.
 It occurred before the TGV Haute Picardie station was built, near the southern end of where the platforms are located today.
 After a period of heavy rains, a large sink hole opened under track 2 (southbound).
 Two trains had already passed this spot and detected no anomaly as late as 10 minutes before the accident.
 At 0706, TGV 7150 was bearing down at 294 km/h on a muddy hole 7x4 m and 1.5 m deep, bridged by a section of unsupported track.
 The engineer felt a slight bump and made a service brake application.
 The last four trailers and the rear power unit derailed, and the train came to a rocky stop over a distance of 2.3 km (somewhat less than it takes for a conventional emergency stop).
 It was fortunate that the train did not jackknife or leave the track bed; this is credited in part to the stiffness that the articulated design lends to the train.
 Only one passenger was injured, and another treated for shock.
 The sinkhole was traced to unstable terrain beneath the track bed, possibly caused by galleries and trenches from World War I. How closely a disaster was averted is a matter of debate; however, the trackbed has since been carefully inspected to prevent similar occurrences in the future.